SoftwareUnderstanding/RSEF/README.md

 python eval_corpus_big.py
 ```

-A file name output_metrics.json will be generated with the results of the evaluation.
-You can find the common metrics precision, recall, f1-score and the list of false negatives.
+A file name **output_metrics.json** will be generated with the results of the evaluation.
+You can find metrics such as precision, recall, f1-score and the list of false negatives.

-The results of the pipeline evaluation using our corpus are:
+The results of the evaluation using our corpus are:
 **precision:** 1.0
 **recall:** 0.918918918918919
 **f1-score:** 0.9577464788732395